RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2019.md

 * **Description:** Implement a way for administrators to rebrand their instances of rocketchat - product name, icons, colors, etc. - for the android and ios apps, which currently do not support this.
 Besides adding this capability, another goal would be to make this branding across all the OS’s easy for an administrator that may not be too tech savvy.
 Ideally, this would only be a few easy steps.
 Besides this ease-of-use improvement, this would also make it less likely that people will fork rocket to put in their own branding.
 * **Desirable Skills:** Familiarity with Android and/or iOS development, specifically the Rocket.Chat.Android/Rocket.Chat.iOS code bases.

-### Livechat: Voice and Video Calls
+### Live Chat: Voice and Video Calls

 * **Mentors**: @tasso.evangelista @guilherme.gazzo
-* **Description**: We've been working on our new Livechat solution and it's time to add two great new features that will make Livechat even more powerful: voice and video calls!
-The idea is to integrate Livechat with the providers already supported in Rocket.Chat, such as Jitsi, WebRTC, BigBlueButton and so on.
-With these two new features, Livechat users will be able to initiate video and audio calls between them and Livechat agents.
+* **Description**: We've been working on our new Live Chat solution and it's time to add two great new features that will make Live Chat even more powerful: voice and video calls!
+The idea is to integrate Live Chat with the providers already supported in Rocket.Chat, such as Jitsi, WebRTC, BigBlueButton and so on.
+With these two new features, Live Chat users will be able to initiate video and audio calls between them and Live Chat agents.
-* **Desirable Skills**: Familiarity with Rocket.Chat/Livechat development, ReactJS/PreactJS, Voice and Video communication
+* **Desirable Skills**: Familiarity with Rocket.Chat/Live Chat development, ReactJS/PreactJS, Voice and Video communication

 ### Alexa Skill(s)